Alden Dirks

 Research

 Fungi are an endless source of mystery and questions for the curious.
-The lifetimes of a million mycologists wouldn't be enough to fully understand Queendom Fungi.
-That's a good thing, though – what would mycology be without the joy and fascination of learning new things?
+The lifetimes of a million mycologists wouldn't be enough to fully understand the Fungi.
+That's a good thing, though—what would mycology be without the joy and fascination of learning new things?
 Along the way, we may discover truths that change how we live or relate to the broader world.
-As a PhD candidate at the University of Michigan, I am investigating the evolution of the gyromitrin mycotoxin in lorchels (AKA false morels, Gyromitra spp.).
-On the side, I collect and study a group of fungi known as crusts and showcase them at my other website, crustfungi.com.
 Learn more about my past and present research here.

 Picture